alriffaud/holbertonschool-AirBnB_clone_v2/README.md

   <img src="https://i.imgur.com/ogbfW3k.png">
 </p>

-# AirBnB clone - The console
+# AirBnB clone - MySQL storage
 * This repository corresponds to the third part (the console) of the AirBnB clone project which consists of 6 parts:

 | Component 	| Description 	|